ml-tooling/lazycluster/README.md

 rt.env_variables = {'foo': 'bar'}

 # Or use the convenient method to the the env vars
-# for all Runtimes contained in a RuntimeGroup
+# for all Runtimes in a RuntimeGroup
 runtime_group = RuntimeGroup(hosts=['host-1', 'host-2'])
 group.set_env_variables({'foo': 'bar'})
 ```